ARMv8 Shellcodes from 'A' to 'Z': Introduction

 Much effort has been undertaken in recent years to secure smartphones and tablets.
 For such devices, software security is a challenge: on the one hand, most software applications are now developed by third-parties; on the other hand, defenders are restrained as to which watchdogs to install, and how efficient they can be, given these devices' restricted computational capabilities and limited battery life.

 In particular, it is important to understand how countermeasures fare against one of the most common security concerns: memory safety issues.
-Using traditional buffer overflow exploitation techniques, an attacker may exploit a vulnerability to successfully execute arbitrary code, and take control of the device \cite{PhrackBOF}.
-The relatively weak physical defenses of mobile devices tend to make memory attacks a rather reliable operation \cite{davi2011privilege}.
+Using traditional buffer overflow exploitation techniques, an attacker may exploit a vulnerability to successfully execute arbitrary code, and take control of the device~\cite{PhrackBOF}.
+The relatively weak physical defenses of mobile devices tend to make memory attacks a rather reliable operation~\cite{davi2011privilege}.

-In particular, an attack program may be self-contained in the form of a \emph{shellcode} -- a short string sent to the device, where a vulnerability is used to write a malicious program into memory and run it.
-This would enable an opponent to gain control of the device by opening a shell, or alter memory regardless of the security policy.
-In shellcode form, an attack is easy to distribute and weaponize, and many ready-made shellcodes are available with frameworks such as Metasploit \cite{Metasploit}.
+In a typical \emph{arbitrary code execution} (ACE) scenario, the attacker can run a relatively short self-contained program of their choosing.
+It is called a \emph{shellcode} -- as it enables an opponent to gain control of the device by opening a shell, or alter the memory regardless of the security policy.
+Such shellcodes are easy to distribute and weaponize, as shown by many off-the-shelf shellcodes available within exploitation frameworks such as Metasploit~\cite{Metasploit}.

 To launch the attack, the opponent sends the shellcode to a vulnerable application, either by direct input, or via a remote client.
 However, before doing so the attacker might have to overcome a number of difficulties: if the device has a limited keyboard for instance, some characters might be hard or impossible to type; or filters may restrict the available character set of remote requests for instance.
 A well-known situation where this happens is input forms on web pages, where input validation and escaping is performed by the server.